 When your breakfast involves chocolate, you know it's going to be a good day.
 And when your breakfast tastes like candy, it's even better.
-But even better yet, it's when your breakfast involves chocolate, tastes like candy AND is actually good for you, that's when things get magical.

 I always like starting my day with something sweet.
 My usual go-to is a green smoothie, but sometimes I like to change things up.
 Even though I work from home, I still find myself rushing most mornings, which is why smoothies work for so well for me.
 But when I don't feel like sipping my breakfast, chia seed pudding is the perfect option.